xtexx/central/docs/admin/installation-docker.md

 Effectively we are now able to write and create files and folders on the remote share.
-With the `all_squash` setting, we map all users to one user, hence all data writable by one user is writable by all users, implying all files have a `drwxrwxrwx` setting (abreviated "`0777` permissions").
+With the `all_squash` setting, we map all users to one user, hence all data writable by one user is writable by all users, implying all files have a `drwxrwxrwx` setting (abbreviated "`0777` permissions").
 We can also "fake-own" data, since all `chown` calls are now mapped to the anonymous user.
 This is an important behaviour.
 We now mount this folder on the `client` which will host Forgejo to a folder `/mnt/repositories`...